Ohio State interim coach not interviewed in Meyer probe

 - Analysis: Trump swore to uphold the law; he may be the greatest threat to it

-Investigators say in a report released by Ohio State that they interviewed at least 40 witnesses, including key football staff members.
+Investigators said in a report released by Ohio State that they interviewed at least 40 witnesses, including key football staff members.
+Ohio State didn’t immediately respond to messages on Monday seeking comment on why Day wasn’t interviewed and which coaches were.

+“Regarding the details of the investigation, I know everyone in here has a job to do, but I was not part of the investigation, I was not interviewed, so I have nothing to add,” Day said during his first media availability of the preseason.

+Meyer was suspended Wednesday following a two-week investigation that found Meyer and athletic director Gene Smith tolerated bad behavior for years, including allegations of domestic abuse against Zach Smith, the grandson of former Ohio State coach and Meyer mentor Earle Bruce.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25